 According to the U.S. Census Bureau, approximately 57 million Americans — about 20% of the national population — lives with some form of disability.
-The Social Security Administration (SSA) reports that in 2014, roughly nine million of those individuals will receive over $10 billion in the form of monthly disability benefits.
+The Social Security Administration (SSA) reports that in 2014, roughly nine million of those individuals recieved over $10 billion in the form of monthly disability benefits.
 By the SSA’s own official numbers, the average benefits recipient can expect an award in excess of $1,000 each month.
 This assistance is an incredible resource for people whose disability prevents them from working, and can put a dramatic dent in otherwise overwhelming bills, groceries, and other routine expenses.

-Being approved for benefits is not impossible, but it can be a difficult and frustrating challenge — especially when you’re on your own.
+Being approved for benefits is not impossible, but it can be a difficult and frustrating challenge to handle on your own.
 An experienced attorney familiar with the system can help increase your chances of getting approved, or advocate for you if you’ve already been denied.

 The statistics above are not particularly friendly to claimants residing in Arkansas.
-On average, you have a 70% chance of being rejected during your first attempt, and subsequent attempts have an even lower rate of success.
+On average, if you have a 70% chance of being rejected during your first attempt, and subsequent attempts have an even lower rate of success.
 There are numerous technical and medical reasons which can fuel denials, and even if your doctor believes you are disabled, the SSA examiners may come to a different conclusion based on their own standards and procedures.
 These factors taken in combination with the often draining physical side effects of a serious health condition add up to one conclusion: battles with the SSA can be incredibly discouraging and exhausting.

 No matter how overwhelmed you may feel, don’t give up: Ken Kieklak, Attorney at Law is here to help you.
 Disability benefits lawyer Ken Kieklak has nearly two decades of practical experience working with the people of Rogers, Arkansas, and will advocate aggressively on your behalf.
 No matter where you may be in the application process, or whether you are applying for yourself or your child, our firm wants to help you succeed.
 Call us today to learn more about how we can serve you.

-How Do I Qualify for Disability?
+How Do You Qualify for Disability?

 The answer to this question depends largely on the type of benefits you are applying for: SSI (Supplemental Security Income), or SSDI (Social Security Disability Insurance).
 In very basic terms, SSI is based on financial need, whereas SSDI is based on previous payments into the social security system.
 While unusual, some people can and do qualify for both simultaneously, which is referred to as receiving concurrent benefits.